ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ec-intro.md

-# Historial introduction to Evolutionary Computation
+# Historical introduction to Evolutionary Computation

 Early work on Evolutionary Computation (EC) was based on the application of evolutionary systems such as optimisation methods, feedback-control approaches, or automatic tools to